Maharashtra Navnirman Sena: 2008 violence against North Indians in Maharashtra

 In February 2008, some MNS activists clashed with Samajwadi Party (SP) party workers in Mumbai when Samajwadi Party supporters attended a rally at Shivaji Park, Dadar, Mumbai, a stronghold of MNS, where Samajwadi Party leader Abu Asim Azmi made a fiery speech.
 After the clashes, 73 MNS activists and 19 SP workers were arrested by Mumbai Police for violence.

 On 6 February 2008, reportedly, about 200 MNS members quit the party and joined Shiv Sena due to the anti-north Indian stance of Raj Thackeray.

 A petition was filed in the Patna civil court on 8 February against Thackeray for his alleged remarks over Chhath, the most popular festival of Bihar and Eastern Uttar Pradesh (Purvanchal).
 Mr. Thackeray maintains he is not against Chhath Puja, but against the "show of arrogance" and "Politicization of Chatth Puja" displayed by some people from Bihar and Eastern Uttar Pradesh on this occasion.

 On 10 February 2008, MNS workers attacked vendors and shopkeepers from North India in various parts of Maharashtra, and destroyed government property to vent their anger against the reported move to arrest Raj Thackeray.
 Nashik police detained 26 MNS workers for violence.

-In February 2008, Raj Thackarey's speech on the issue of migration into Mumbai from other parts of India created a well-publicised controversy.
+In February 2008, Raj Thackeray's speech on the issue of migration into Mumbai from other parts of India created a well-publicised controversy.
 MNS supporters clashed with activists of the Samajwadi Party leading to street violence.
-Thackeray also criticised noted film actor turned politician Amitabh Bachchan, a native of Allahabad in Uttar Pradesh, for business towards Uttar Pradesh because of Amar Singh.
+Thackeray also criticised noted film actor turned politician Amitabh Bachchan, a native of Prayagraj in Uttar Pradesh, for business towards Uttar Pradesh because of Amar Singh.
 Bachchan came into fame and fortune in Mumbai's film industry;– Bollywood.